 The diagnosis of superficial pyoderma is usually based on clinical signs—hair loss, scaling, erythema, papules, pustules, and epidermal collarettes.
-Differential diagnoses for superficial pyoderma include demodicosis, Malassezia dermatitis, dermatophytosis, and other causes of folliculitis as well as uncommon crusting diseases such as pemphigus foliaceus.
+Differential diagnoses for superficial pyoderma include demodicosis (see Mange in Dogs and Cats), Malassezia dermatitis, dermatophytosis (see Dermatophytosis), other causes of folliculitis, and uncommon crusting diseases such as pemphigus foliaceus.
 Diagnosis of pyoderma should also include steps to identify any predisposing causes.

 Identification of the dermatologic lesions described above allows a tentative diagnosis of superficial pyoderma.
 Direct impression smears of intact pustules, areas underlying crusts or epidermal collarettes, or moist erythematous areas may reveal cocci, rods, or inflammatory cell infiltrates.
 Impression smears of areas of hair loss and scaling may only reveal large numbers of exfoliative keratinocytes.
 One of the most important reasons to do impressions is to determine whether a concurrent Malassezia infection or overcolonization is present; there is a symbiotic relationship between Staphylococcus and Malassezia, and both are found in ~50% of cases.
 The infection will not resolve without concurrent systemic antimicrobial therapy.
-Multiple deep skin scrapings are needed to rule out parasitic infections, particularly Demodex canis.
-Dermatophyte cultures should be done to rule out dermatophytosis.
-Bacterial culture and sensitivity testing is mandatory in cases of deep pyoderma and recurrent superficial pyoderma.
+Multiple deep skin scrapings are needed to exclude parasitic infections, particularly Demodex canis.
+Dermatophyte cultures should be done to exclude dermatophytosis.
+Bacterial culture and susceptiblity testing is highly recommended because of the increased prevalence of methicillin-resistant Staphyloccus.

 Accurate test results are most likely obtained from intact pustules or induced rupture of deep lesions.
-Caution should be exercised in interpreting culture results from samples submitted from crusted lesions, papules, epidermal collarettes, and fistulous tracts because contamination of the sample is more likely than with samples obtained from a closed lesion.
-Empiric antibiotic therapy is appropriate in mild, first-time superficial pyodermas with no complicating factors.
+Caution should be exercised in interpreting culture results from samples submitted from crusted lesions, papules, epidermal collarettes, and fistulous tracts, because contamination of the sample is more likely than with samples obtained from a closed lesion.
+Pending culture and susceptibility, topical antimicrobial therapy is recommended, using chlorhexidine-based baths or solutions.

-Amoxicillin, penicillin, and tetracycline are inappropriate choices for treating superficial or deep pyodermas because they are ineffective in 90% of these cases.
-Fluoroquinolones should not be used for empiric therapy.
-Severe deep pyoderma, recurrent pyoderma, or first-time bacterial pyodermas that do not respond to therapy should be treated based on culture and sensitivity.
+Amoxicillin, penicillin, and tetracycline are inappropriate choices to treat superficial or deep pyodermas, because they are ineffective in 90% of these cases.
+Fluoroquinolones should be used only if based on culture and susceptibility.

-Of increasing concern is the development methicillin-resistant staphylococci (MRS).
-In order to minimize the development of MRS, narrow-spectrum antibiotics should be used in the treatment of pyoderma.
-Recurrent bacterial pyoderma, deep pyoderma, and/or patients with a history of extensive antibiotic use are best treated based on culture and sensitivity.
+Of increasing concern is the development of methicillin-resistant staphylococci (MRS).
+To minimize the development of MRS, narrow-spectrum antibiotics should be used in the treatment of pyoderma.
+Recurrent bacterial pyoderma, deep pyoderma, and/or animals with a history of extensive antibiotic use are best treated based on culture and sensitivity.
 Concurrent aggressive topical antimicrobial therapy is helpful.
 Avoidance of fluoroquinolones and second- and third-generation cephalosporins as empirical therapy is important to minimize the development of multistrain-resistant staphylococci.